riinuots/advent2019/README.md

 `convert *.png output.gif` (or `Sys("convert *.png output.gif")` in an R script)

-After meditationg over the gif a bit, I used `plotly::ggplotly()` to interact with the plot (zoom + hover over pooints for intersection coordinates).
+After meditating over the gif a bit, I used `plotly::ggplotly()` to interact with the plot (zoom + hover over points for intersection coordinates).
 Simple, but works. `¯\_(ツ)_/¯`